quasarstream/PHP-FFmpeg-video-streaming/README.md

 - **NOTE:** If you opened a file from cloud and did not pass a path to save a file, then you have to pass a local path to the `save` method.

 #### 2. To a Cloud
 You can save your files to a cloud using the `saveToCloud` method.
-This package uses [Guzzle](http://docs.guzzlephp.org/en/stable/index.html) to send and receive files.

-- Before you get started, please read the Guzzle Document found **[here](http://docs.guzzlephp.org/en/stable/index.html)**.

 ``` php
 $api = 'https://www.aminyazdanpanah.com/api/v1.0/video/uploading';
 $field_name = "MY_FILES";